MRufeeh/MRufeeh/README.txt

-THIS IS MY FIRST READ ME but I have edited now
+THIS IS MY FIRST READ ME but I have edited now .I am about to create another branch on github.